Rep. Cisneros Participates in a House Appropriations Committee Members Day

 WASHINGTON, D.C. – This week, Congressman Gilbert R. Cisneros, Jr. (CA-39) testified at a Members Day in the House Appropriations Committee.
 He highlighted the priorities and programs that will support veterans, students, and military construction projects in the 39th Congressional District as well as the tri-county area.

-The full text of his submitted testimony to the Committee is below:
+The full text of his submitted testimony to the Committee is below and can be downloaded here:

 “Chairwoman Wasserman Schultz, Ranking Member Carter, and members of the House Appropriations Subcommittee on Military Construction, Veterans Affairs, and Related Agencies, thank you for allowing me this opportunity to provide input on the FY 2020 Appropriations process on behalf of the residents of California’s 39th Congressional District.
 As a Navy veteran with the honor of representing over 25,000 veterans, the programs under your jurisdiction are important to me, and especially important to them and their families.
 I would like to take this opportunity to highlight just a few examples of the top priorities from my district.